PREDICT THE FUTURE

-Here’s where some of our recent nursing graduates ended up: Quality Analyst with Industry Products Company, Commercial Product Analyst with Farmers Insurance, Statistician at The University of Michigan Survey Research Operations, Strategic Planning Analyst at Ohio Health, Plan Analyst with United Medical Resources, JP Morgan Private Client Advisor at Chase Private Client, Associate Pricing Manager at Progressive Insurance.
+Here’s where some of our recent statistics graduates ended up: Quality Analyst with Industry Products Company, Commercial Product Analyst with Farmers Insurance, Statistician at The University of Michigan Survey Research Operations, Strategic Planning Analyst at Ohio Health, Plan Analyst with United Medical Resources, JP Morgan Private Client Advisor at Chase Private Client, and Associate Pricing Manager at Progressive Insurance.

 525 South Main Street